Are you interested in sustainable and modern mobility options?

 - Application form via our website

-- Curriculum vitae
+- Curriculum Vitae (CV)

 - Letter of motivation

 If you are a citizen of a country in the EU, EEA or Switzerland, you do not require a visa or other documentation to enter Germany and study here.
 However, once you arrive and find accommodation, you must register with the local residents’ registration office.
-If you are coming from a country other than the ones named above, you will require a visa.
+If you come from a country other than the ones named above, you will require a visa.
 For more information specific to your home country, please visit the Federal Foreign Office website.

 At PFH University, we offer international students three types of scholarships: